cs3org/OCM-API/diagrams/03-discovery-sender-consume.md

 - `capabilities[]`: what the peer can do; `criteria[]`: what the peer demands of inbound shares.
 See [OCM API Discovery](../IETF-OCM.md#ocm-api-discovery).
-- DT#2: on voluntary strict policy, omit `must-exchange-token` when the peer lacks `exchange-token`; do not fail preflight.
+- On voluntary strict policy, omit `must-exchange-token` when the peer lacks `exchange-token`; do not fail preflight.
 - Before including `must-exchange-token` in `requirements[]`, the sender itself MUST expose `exchange-token` and `tokenEndPoint`.
 - `resourceTypes[]` is the final preflight gate; `file` + `user` +